 Laikipia

 You won’t need to escape from the crowds here.
-Almost the size of Wales, Laikipia has plenty of room for a few safari visitors.
+Almost the size of Wales or New Jersey, Laikipia has plenty of room for a few safari visitors.

-To the north-east of the Great Rift Valley, and north-west of snow-capped Mount Kenya, the high plains of Laikipia are increasingly recognised as one of Kenya’s best safari regions, challenging the Maasai Mara for overall safari experience, if not for raw numbers of animals.
+To the north-east of the Great Rift Valley, and north-west of snow-capped Mount Kenya, Laikipia is increasingly recognised as one of Kenya’s best safari regions, challenging the Maasai Mara for overall safari experience, if not for raw numbers of animals.

 Between Mount Kenya and the northern deserts, these high rangelands spread out between north-flowing streams and rivers, which flow most of the year into the Ewaso Nyiro, northern Kenya’s greatest river.